What is Test Approach? Different Techniques and Types

 - Skills and experience of the people in the proposed

-- The objective of the testing endeavor and the mission of the testing team
+- The objective of the testing endeavour and the mission of the testing team

 - Regulatory aspects, such as external and internal regulations for the development process